r4j4h/php-druid-ingest/README.md

 php-druid-ingest
 ===============

-Experimental PHP wrapper around querying [Druid](http://druid.io).
+Experimental PHP wrapper around ingesting data from a variety of data sources into [Druid](http://druid.io) as a data source.

 Overview
 ---------------

 The wrapper lives in the namespace `PhpDruidIngest`.

-The plan for this is to contain tasks related to the extraction, transformation, and loading of data from other sources into druid.
-This involves the ETL of that data, the generation of a compatible Druid indexing task, and the execution and subsequent monitoring of indexing task, and removal of data.
+Classes provide for the various tasks related to the extraction, transformation, and loading of data from other sources into druid.
+This involves:

+1. the extraction, transformation, and loading of that data
+2. preparing it in a place and format ready for Druid
+3. the generation of a compatible Druid indexing task
+4. the execution of the indexing task
+5. usage of the returned job id for monitoring of the indexing task job, and
+6. removal of prepared ingestion data after Druid has finished ingesting the file.

-The idea is that this guy lives on the Druid node that will ingest the data, or will have a way to move the file from itself to the destination Node (say via `scp`).
+When executed, this will need to live on the Druid node that will ingest the data, using `LocalFilePreparer`.
+Otherwise it will need a way to move or stream the file from itself to the destination Node (say via `scp`).
+`RemoteSCPPreparer` is an initial stab at this.

 Design
 ---------------

-This is totally _work in progress_ and _subject to change_.
+This is a _work in progress_ and _subject to change_.
 Please refer to this diagram for an overview of how this works underneath the hood.

 ![Process Flow](docs/process-flow.png)